emeraldwalk/vscode-runonsave/README.md

-# On Save for Visual Studio Code
+# Run On Save for Visual Studio Code
 This extension allows configuring commands that get run whenever a file is saved in vscode.

 NOTE: Commands only get run when saving an existing file.
 Creating new files, and Save as... don't trigger the commands.